 Visiting Lecturer of Dance

 Janine was a visiting guest artist for the Black Rock Dance Company in Reno, Nevada, where she created new works and taught master classes.
-She was recently added to the guest faculty of DeSales University for their Summer Intensive programs.¬† Janine is a member of the International Association of Dance Medicine and Science and is currently earning her PhD in Dance Medicine and Science from The University of Wolverhampton in the United Kingdom.
+She was recently added to the guest faculty of DeSales University for their Summer Intensive programs.
+Janine is an active member of the International Association of Dance Medicine and Science and was recently added to their Peer Review Board, Poster Judging Committee and Education Committee.
+Janine also is a member of PAMA (Performing Arts Medicine Association) and is currently earning her PhD in Dance Medicine and Science from The University of Wolverhampton in the United Kingdom.
 Janine publishes a monthly, syndicated column entitled "Bryant's Dance Medicine and Science" for philadelphiadance.org's The Dance Journal.
 The column aims to focus on training protocols, injury prevention and general information on dancer wellness.
 In addition, the column will provide a resource page for dancers who wish to seek out medical care, specialty training or somatic therapies from local physicians and practitioners.
 Janine is passionate about teaching solid technique grounded in sound anatomic and biomechanical principles at a university level.
 Janine lives in Audubon, PA with her dashing husband, David, and their two sons, Noah and Nathanael.